d-val/cognitive_battery_benchmark/README.md

 python3 aithor_test.py
 ```

 If success, a window with size 2000x2000 will pop up.
 The egg will be put randomly into one pot.

+##Module Structure

+The structure of the 'nguyen_cognitive_battery' folder is as follows:

+- aithor_test.py: core movements/instruction for the AITHOR agent to perform 3 pots 1 egg
+- util.py: helper functions for agent movements